 Your donation will be earmarked to help the U.S. Fund and UNICEF buy winter clothes for Syrian children.
 To donate, go to www.unicefusa.org/syriawinter

 WHICH CHILDREN WILL RECEIVE THE KITS?

-UNICEF will supply 100,000 kits for Syrian children across the region.
-The packages will be used by the most vulnerable children who are at risk of exposure to the cold.
+UNICEF is supplying 100,000 kits for Syrian children across the region.
+The packages are being used by the most vulnerable children who are at risk of exposure to the cold.